TheTaylorLee/pwsh-theme-unofficial/vsc-extension-quickstart.md

 # Welcome to your VS Code Extension

+## Setup Environment using WSL
+- Launch a wsl2 terminal

 ## What's in the folder

 * This folder contains all of the files necessary for your color theme extension.